Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Irreducible symplectic varieties

 \subsection{$\Q$-factorial and terminal singularities}

-\begin{defi} Let $X$ be a complex space.
-Let $Y$ be a $\Q$-factorial normal complex space with only terminal singularities.
-We say that $Y$ is a terminalization of $X$ if there exists a crepant proper bimeromorphic morphism $Y\rightarrow X$. \end{defi} \begin{thm}[\cite{Birkar}, Corollary 1.4.3] If $X$ is an algebraic variety then $X$ admits a terminalization. \end{thm} Therefore in an objective of classification, the IHS varieties with $\Q$-factorial and terminal singularities are more relevant.
+\begin{defi} Let $X$ be a variety with canonical singularities.
+Let $Y$ be a $\Q$-factorial normal variety with only terminal singularities.
+We say that $Y$ is a \emph{terminalization} of $X$ if there exists a crepant proper bimeromorphic morphism $Y\rightarrow X$. \end{defi} \begin{thm}[\cite{Birkar}, Corollary 1.4.3] If $X$ is an algebraic variety then $X$ admits a terminalization. \end{thm} Therefore in a program of classification, the IHS varieties with $\Q$-factorial and terminal singularities are more relevant.
 Moreover in this case, their moduli spaces are more coherent as shown by the following result. \begin{prop}[\cite{Bakker2}, Proposition 5.13] Let $X$ be an IHS varieties with $\Q$-factorial and terminal singularities.
 Then any deformations of $X$ is locally trivial. \end{prop} For these reasons, we are going to investigate IHS varieties with $\Q$-factorial and terminal singularities in this paper.
-We recall how to characterized terminal singularities in our case. \begin{prop}[\cite{Namikawa}, Corollary 1] A symplectic variety has terminal singularities if and only if $\codim \Sing X\geq 4$. \end{prop} \begin{prop} Let $Y$ and $Y'$ be two primitively symplectic varieties which are two terminalizations of a same projective variety $Z$.
-Then $Y$ and $Y'$ are deformation equivalent. \end{prop} \begin{proof} Since $Y$ and $Y'$ have terminal singularities, the proof of \cite[Lemma 3.2]{Ulrike} can be copied word for word to prove that there exists a birational map $f:Y\dashrightarrow Y'$ which is an isomorphism in codimension 1.
-Since $Y$ and $Y'$ have $\Q$-factorial singularities, this implies a well defined an isomorphism map $f_*:(\Pic Y)_{\Q} \rightarrow (\Pic Y')_{\Q}$.
-Therefore we conclude the proof with \cite[Corollary 6.17]{Bakker2}. \end{proof}
+We recall how to characterize terminal singularities in our case. \begin{prop}[\cite{Namikawa}, Corollary 1] A symplectic variety has terminal singularities if and only if $\codim \Sing X\geq 4$. \end{prop} \begin{prop} Let $Y$ and $Y'$ be two primitive symplectic varieties which are two terminalizations of a same projective variety $Z$.
+Then $Y$ and $Y'$ are deformation equivalent. \end{prop} \begin{proof} Note first that $Y$ and $Y'$ are projective.
+Indeed they are Kähler from the definition of primitive symplectic varieties and they are Moishezon because $Z$ is Moishezon.
+Therefore by \cite[Theorem 6]{Namikawa2} they are projective.

+Since $Y$ and $Y'$ have terminal singularities, the proof of \cite[Lemma 3.2]{Ulrike} can be copied word for word to prove that there exists a birational map $f:Y\dashrightarrow Y'$ which is an isomorphism in codimension 1.
+Since $Y$ and $Y'$ have $\Q$-factorial singularities, this implies a well defined isomorphism map $f_*:(\Pic Y)_{\Q} \rightarrow (\Pic Y')_{\Q}$.
+Therefore we conclude the proof with \cite[Corollary 6.17]{Bakker2}. \end{proof} \begin{thm}[\cite{Yamagishi}, Theorem 3.1] Let $f:Y \to \C^n/G$ be a terminalization for a quotient $\C^n/G$ with $G \subset \mathrm{SL}_n(\C)$ finite.
+Then there exists a bijection